openpowerquality/docusaurus/docs/intro-heilmeier-catechism.md

 **What are we trying to do?**

-The objective of the OPQ Project is to design and implement novel, low-cost hardware and software to improve the ability of organizations to independently monitor, visualize, and analyze their power quality.
+The objective of the OPQ Project is to develop a low-cost, extensible, high quality distributed sensor network technology that enables organizations to more quickly and successfully create next generation electrical grids (such as those that incorporate significant amounts of distributed intermittent energy generation using wind and solar).

-By "power quality", we mean data about frequency, voltage, and transients occurring at the point of measurement.
-OPQ does not measure current nor the total amount of power consumed over a period of time at a location.
+The OPQ sensor network will provide organizations with new ways to monitor, visualize, and diagnose the quality and stability of their electrical grid, facilitating revolutionary improvements to electrical grids of all sizes.

 ## Current practice